Muzika na struju

 Muzika na struju (trans.
 Electric Music) is the fifth studio album from Serbian and former Yugoslav rock band Bajaga i Instruktori, released in 1993.

 The song "Marinina tema" was previously written for the theatre play Život Jovanov.
 The song "Golubica" featured Kristina Kovač, Aleksandra Kovač, Oktobar 1864 vocalist Tanja Jovićević, and Marija Mihajlović on backing vocals.

-The songs "Gde si", "Ovo je Balkan", and "Golubica" featured political-related lyrics and anti-war message (as the album was released during the third year of the Yugoslav Wars).
+The songs "Gde si", "Ovo je Balkan", and "Golubica" featured political-related lyrics and an anti-war message (as the album was released during the third year of the Yugoslav Wars).
 The song "Golubica" was based on the instrumental Bajagić played at Terazijska česma during the March 9, 1991 protest.

 Track listing

 All songs written by Momčilo Bajagić, except where noted.